GNOME/librsvg/tests/README.md

 ## API tests for `api.c`

-These test the full C API of librsvg: all the public functions, the RsvgHandle class and its methods, and its GObject properties.
+These test the full C API of librsvg: all the public functions; the RsvgHandle class, its methods, and its GObject properties; all the deprecated functions.
 Any new public APIs should get tested here.

-## Loading tests for `loading.c`

-These test the code that decompresses compressed SVGs and feeds the XML reader, by trying to load SVG data one or two bytes at a time.
-The SVG and SVGZ images are in the `fixtures/loading` directory.

 ## Crash tests for `crash.c`